Derick Brassard: Philadelphia Flyers (2021–2022)

 On August 25, 2021, the Philadelphia Flyers signed Brassard to a one-year, $825,000 contract.
 Early in the season, he filled in for former Rangers teammate Kevin Hayes as a second-line center while Hayes recovered from abdominal surgery.
 The Flyers' season was mired in injury, particularly among centers, and Brassard left a November 23 game against the Tampa Bay Lightning early with a lower body injury.
 He reappeared for one game against the New Jersey Devils on December 8, but was still bothered by the injury and returned to the bench the following game.
 Although interim head coach Mike Yeo said that Brassard was "very close" to returning to play on December 26, he was placed on COVID-19 protocols the following day.
 He returned on January 6, in part because the Flyers were missing nine players due to COVID-19 protocols and other injuries and needed an extra body on the ice.
 Brassard aggravated the injury once more during the January 6 game and was sidelined for another month afterwards, only returning to the line-up in full on February 9.
-When he returned, he centered a third line that also featured James van Riemsdyk and Gerry Mayhew and also saw time on the second power play unit.
+When he returned, he centered a third line that also featured James van Riemsdyk and Gerald Mayhew and also saw time on the second power play unit.
 Brassard scored his 200th career NHL goal on March 14, the only goal for the Flyers in their 3–1 loss to the Carolina Hurricanes.
 In 31 games with the Flyers, Brassard scored six goals and 16 points.